eescottie/opensrc_analog/README.md

 ## Objective of Page
-This page provides a jumpstart to you on how to use different open-source tools and the Skywater open-source PDK (Process Design Kit) to perform analog IC (Integrated Circuit) design.
+This page provides a jumpstart on how to use different open-source tools and the Skywater open-source PDK (Process Design Kit) to perform analog IC (Integrated Circuit) design.
 My students will have access to the HKUST ECE Cloud Service, in where all the open-source tools and PDKs are installed.
-For others without the access to the cloud service, I will come up another page on how to use the VirtualBox to run Ubuntu and the steps of installing the open-source tools and PDK.
-Stay tuned !!
+For others without the access to the cloud service, please go [here](https://github.com/eescottie/opensrc_tools_pdk) to either download the pre-configured VirtualBox image or follow the steps there to create your own virtual machine for your analog IC design.

 ## Introduction
 To do analog IC design, at least we need four items: